Welcome to Long’s Gardens

 In the market for more than plants? – you may satisfy some of your iris desires with our iris t-shirts, sweatshirts and tote bags.
 They also make great gifts.
 Not sure what to get your gardening friend?
 How about a gift card?
 Gift cards may be used for merchandise or to purchase iris plants.

-Waiting to receive your order?
-We’re working to get them headed to your garden as soon as possible.
+Orders are filled in July and August.
 Each plant is hand dug.
 The leaves are trimmed and they get a thorough washing.
 After that the plants spend some time drying before being carefully packed and sent via Priority Mail to your home.

 Over the years many of you have had the pleasure of being greeted and assisted by one of our key staff members, Andy Hanscom.
 Sadly, Andy died very unexpectedly on April 28, 2021.
 It was Andy’s 14th season working here.